devflowinc/ruby-sdk/docs/ChunkApi.md

 ## create_chunk

-> <ReturnQueuedChunk> create_chunk(tr_dataset, create_chunk_data)
+> <ReturnQueuedChunk> create_chunk(tr_dataset, create_chunk_req_payload_enum)

 Create or Upsert Chunk or Chunks

 Create or Upsert Chunk or Chunks  Create a new chunk.
 If the chunk has the same tracking_id as an existing chunk, the request will fail.
 Once a chunk is created, it can be searched for using the search endpoint.
 If uploading in bulk, the maximum amount of chunks that can be uploaded at once is 120 chunks.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples